The Truth About English Cream (White) Golden Retrievers

-Everyone knows what a golden retriever is: a beautiful dog blessed with a long shiny coat, in some shade of gold, and a wonderful demeanor.
+Everyone knows that golden retrievers are beautiful dogs blessed with long, shiny coats in some shade of gold — and they have wonderful demeanors to boot.

 An "English cream golden retriever" is basically a golden retriever in a very pale shade of gold!